Stellar streams around dwarf galaxies in the Local Universe

 { $^{1}$ Instituto de Astrofísica de Andalucía (CSIC), Glorieta de la Astronom\'\i a, E-18080 Granada, Spain\\ $^{2}$ Centro de Estudios de F\'isica del Cosmos de Arag\'on (CEFCA), Unidad Asociada al CSIC, Plaza San Juan 1, 44001 Teruel, Spain\\ $^{3}$ ARAID Foundation, Avda. de Ranillas, 1-D, E-50018 Zaragoza, Spain\\ $^{4}$ Niels Bohr International Academy $\&$ DARK, Niels Bohr Institute, University of Copenhagen, Blegdamsvej 17, 2100 Copenhagen, Denmark\\ $^{5}$ Facultad de Físicas, Universidad de Sevilla, Avda.
 Reina Mercedes s/n, Campus Reina Mercedes, E-41012 Seville, Spain\\ $^{6}$ CIERA and Department of Physics and Astronomy, Northwestern University, 1800 Sherman Ave, Evanston, IL 60201, USA \\ $^{7}$ NSF–Simons AI Institute for the Sky (SkAI), 172 E. Chestnut St., Chicago, IL 60611, USA\\ $^{8}$UAI -- Unione Astrofili Italiani /P.I.
 Sezione Nazionale di Ricerca Profondo Cielo, 72024 Oria, Italy \\ $^{9}$ Institute for Computational Cosmology, Department of Physics, Durham University, South Road, Durham DH1 3LE, UK\\ $^{10}$ Department of Physics, University of Surrey, Guildford GU2 7XH, UK \\ }

 \abstract {While mergers between massive galaxies and their dwarf satellites are well studied, the properties of dwarf -- dwarf satellite mergers are not well constrained.
 Stellar streams trace satellite disruption and, in the dwarf galaxy regime, are predicted to provide novel constraints on low-mass galaxy evolution and dark matter.
-However, the mass ratios required to form these streams make them challenging to detect.} { We present a preview of the Stellar Stream Legacy Survey (SSLS) in the dwarf galaxy regime.
-The SSLS aims to produce a statistically large, homogeneous sample of stellar streams, in order to yield new constraints on galaxy formation through comparison with theory.} {We visually inspect dwarf galaxies using the DESI Legacy Imaging Survey (DES and DECaLS footprints, $r$-band$\sim$29 mag arcsec$^{-2}$) within 4 -- 35 Mpc.
-We develop a classification metric to categorise accretion debris around dwarf galaxies, and measure the frequency of accretion features in the DES footprint.} {We present the first release of accretion features around dwarf galaxies, including 1 stream, 11 shells, and 8 asymmetric stellar halos, of which 17 constitute new identifications.
-We find that $\leq$5.07$\%$ of dwarfs (37/730) contain detectable accretion features, which is lower than the SSLS results for massive galaxies, and discuss a tentative shell detection bias. } {Our results highlight the difficulty of detecting streams around dwarf galaxies, and identify the need for improved theoretical modelling of low-mass merger morphologies.
-Nevertheless, they place observational constraints on hierarchical mass assembly in this regime.}
+However, the mass ratios required to form these streams make them challenging to detect.} {We present a preview of the Stellar Stream Legacy Survey (SSLS) in the dwarf galaxy regime.
+The SSLS aims to produce a statistically large, homogeneous sample of stellar streams for comparison with galaxy evolution theory.} {We visually inspect dwarf galaxies using the DESI Legacy Imaging Survey (DES and DECaLS footprints, $r$-band$\sim$29 mag arcsec$^{-2}$) within 4 -- 35 Mpc.
+We develop a classification metric to categorise accretion debris around dwarf galaxies, and measure the frequency of accretion features in the DES footprint only.} {We present the first release of accretion features around dwarf galaxies collected from the DES and DECaLS footprints, including 1 stream, 11 shells, and 8 asymmetric stellar halos, of which 17 constitute new identifications.
+In the DES footprint, we inspect 730 dwarfs and find that 5.1$\%$ (37/730) show accretion features.
+Although this frequency measurement is lower than the SSLS result for massive galaxies, we discuss the observational biases behind detecting streams in the dwarf galaxy regime.} {Our results highlight the difficulty of detecting streams around dwarfs, and identify the need for improved theoretical modelling of low-mass merger morphologies.
+Nevertheless, they place constraints on hierarchical mass assembly in this regime.}

 \keywords{galaxies: evolution – galaxies: dwarfs - galaxies: halos - dark matter }

 \nolinenumbers